hackforla/peopledepot/docs/contributing/code.md

 # Updating Code

-## Find an issue

-Find an issue in Prioritized Backlog [here](https://github.com/orgs/hackforla/projects/61/views/2)

-If you joined the PeopleDepot repository as described in a previous section:

-1. Assign the issue to yourself and move it to "In progress" column.
-1. Follow the steps in the issue description to complete the issue.
-1. Make sure to comment your ETA and Availability when you first assign yourself.

-If you don't have privileges, add a comment that you are working on the issue.

 ## Create a new branch

 Once you have selected an issue to work on, create a branch for that issue.